 But if your back pain continues beyond 6 weeks and if it is not improving or is actually getting worse, then you should be worried about your back pain and must seek medical attention.

-What are red flag signs and symptoms of low back pain?
+What are red flag signs and symptoms of chronic low back pain?

 These are warning features that we must be alert to if we suffer from low back pain.
 In most instances, the back goes away within 6 weeks.